Find answers and general information quickly about the sources report in HubSpot.General FAQs

 - How does filtering by a subdomain in the sources report work?

-- Why does a contact have an original source of Email Marketing when they have never been sent an email?
+- Why does a contact have an original source of Email Marketing when they have never been sent a marketing email?

 - Will deleting contacts remove them from the sources report?